-Bedtime snacks are handy to add to your after-dinner routine.
+Bedtime snacks are handy to add to your after-dinner routine, especially if you have diabetes.
 They prevent the chances of suffering a hypoglycemic episode at night and balance the dawn phenomenon and Somogyi effect.

 1. One Hard-Boiled Egg